miakepia/portfolio/pages/taxonomy.md

 <h2>The goal</h2>

-    We realised early on that to fix navigation, we needed to fix the foundations of how GOV.UK fit together.
-For users to be able to make sense of the site, we needed to make sense of it first.

-    Our first test for this new foundation would be to see if we could automatically generate and suggest valuable related content without publisher intervention.
+  Most user journeys on GOV.UK begin on a content page.
+This means that related links — not navigation pages — are one of the best ways to help users find what they need.

+  Unfortunately, the vast majority of content on the site had no related links at all.
+We wanted to find a way to use machine learning to add links to pages so that publishers weren't overwhelmed with the work .
 </div>
 </div>

 <div class="grid">
 <div class="right">
    <h2>What we did</h2>

+  We realised early on that to fix navigation, we needed to fix the foundations of how GOV.UK fit together.

-   <h3>Tackled the taxonomy</h3>
+  <h3>We tackled the taxonomy</h3>

-    The team created a new, overarching taxonomy to sit across the different parts of the site, allowing us to unify and serve all content in one place.
-This would later allow us to link the separate areas of the site together and improve whole user journeys.
+  The team created a new, overarching taxonomy to sit across the different parts of the site, unifying all content.
+This would help us link the separate areas of the site together to improve user journeys.
 </div>
 </div>